PacktPublishing/Writing-Clean-Python-Code/4_guides_tips/4.1_naming_things/2_parameters.md

 # Name your variable clearly

-# Bad - What does you mean?
+# Bad - What does 'u' mean?
 ```python
 get_page(u)
 ```